JaeAeich/poiesis/README.md

 > `requests` and its type stubs, run:
 >
 > ```sh
-> poetry add requests
+> uv add requests
-> poetry add types-requests --group types
+> uv add types-requests --group types
 > ```
 >
 > This ensures that the type checker functions correctly.